Interim Officers and Trustees

 Dave Parker, PhD, Trustee

-A college instructor, David is a past President and a long-time leader in our neighborhood Sailboat Bend Civic Association, and is its representative on our Board.
-David has served on our Board since the beginning, and he and his friends have spent years helping to maintain our grounds and landscaping.
+A college instructor, Dave is a past President and a long-time leader in our neighborhood Sailboat Bend Civic Association, and is its representative on our Board.
+Dave has served on our Board since the beginning, and he and his friends have spent years helping to improve and maintain our grounds and landscaping.

 We appreciate all of our Officer’s, Trustee’s and volunteer’s great work in rebuilding our Fire Museum to Preserve Our Heritage and Teach Our Youth!